gorokhovdenis/myssm/README.md

-# SSH Terminal Session Manager with Groups Support
+# SSH Terminal Session Manager with Group Support

 This Python code uses the PyInquirer library to create an interactive menu that allows users to select a host from a YAML file containing host information.
 Once a host is selected, the code uses the Paramiko library to establish an SSH connection to the host and start a terminal session.